rlipsc/polymorph/README.md

 # Events

 Polymorph includes a variety of events for different situations.
-Most of these are 'inline' and are included ad hoc when required in the output code.
+Most of these are 'inline' and are composed ad hoc when required in the output code.
 All events are called immediately at the point of invocation.

 In general, events are invoked *after* the state has been fully resolved for events that trigger when 'adding' and *before* the state has been resolved for 'removing' events.